intro-to-data-science-21-workshop/06-KaiFoerster-string_manipulation/README.md

 ### Session contents

 This session will introduce you to the string manipulation package in R called stringr.
-String manipulations comes in handy in the data wrangling process and when scraping data from the web. stringr is a grammar of string manipulation, providing a consistent set of verbs that help you solve the most common string manipulation challenges.
+String manipulations comes in handy in the data wrangling process, when scraping data from the web or trying to conduct NLP. stringr is a grammar of string manipulation, providing a consistent set of verbs that help you solve the most common string manipulation challenges in daily life.

 ### Main learning objectives

-The goals of this session are to (1) equip you with conceptual knowledge about the stringr package in context of webscraping and data wrangling, (2) familiarise you with the most frequently used verbs of the package, and (3) provide you with practice material as well as some further readings.
+The goals of this session are to (1) equip you with conceptual knowledge about the stringr package and why string manipulation is more important than you think, (2) familiarise you with the most frequently used verbs of the package, and (3) provide you with practice material as well as some further readings (see below).

+Acess the excercises using this link: ([.html](https://rawcdn.githack.com/intro-to-data-science-21-workshop/06-KaiFoerster-string_manipulation/9797721fba47da222244a17a8b2e57d54b4aaee9/stringr_workshop.html) | [.Rmd](https://github.com/intro-to-data-science-21-workshop/06-KaiFoerster-string_manipulation/blob/main/stringr_workshop.Rmd))

 ## Instructors